scullyio/scully/docs/Reference/ngLib/scully-content-component.md

 ## Configuration

-`localLinksOnly: boolean | string` - enable scoping of router link upgrade behavior to blog content instead of the whole document.
-Default is `false`
+`localLinksOnly: boolean | ''` - enable scoping of router link upgrade behavior to blog content instead of the whole document.
+Default is `false`.

 ```html
 <!-- Enable router link upgrade scoping to the blog content instead of whole page -->